thewpsquad/squad-modules/readme.txt

 = What are the system requirements for Squad Modules for Divi Builder? = Squad Modules for Divi Builder require WordPress 5.0.0 or higher and Divi 4.10 or higher.
 It also requires PHP 5.6 or higher.

 == Support ==
 We offer friendly and responsive support for [Squad Modules for Divi Builder](https://squadmodules.com/).
 If you have any questions or problems, please contact us through our [WordPress support forum](https://wordpress.org/support/plugin/squad-modules-for-divi/).

 == Translations ==
 [Squad Modules for Divi Builder](https://squadmodules.com/) is a translation-ready plugin.
 This is done by community volunteers who contribute their time and effort to translate the plugin's text strings into their native language.

 If you would like to contribute to the translation efforts for Squad Modules for Divi Builder, you can visit the WordPress translation page for the plugin: [WordPress translation page](https://translate.wordpress.org/projects/wp-plugins/squad-modules-for-divi)

 == Screenshots ==
-1. Plugin Dashboard - The [Squad Modules for Divi Builder](https://squadmodules.com/) dashboard for convenient module management and settings.
+1. Main Dashboard - The [Squad Modules for Divi Builder](https://squadmodules.com/) dashboard for convenient module management and settings.
 2. Module Dashboard - This is the dashboard where you can manage and configure Squad Modules for Divi Builder modules.
 You can see a list of all the modules that you have installed, and you can customize their settings.
 You can also create custom modules from here.
 3. Extensions Dashboard - This is the dashboard where you can manage and configure Squad Modules for Divi Builder extensions.
 You can see a list of all the extensions that you have activated, and you can customize their settings.
+4. What's New Page - This is the Page where you can see all latest updates of Squad Modules for Divi Builder.
-4. Module Selection in the Divi Builder - This is the folder where all the modules are stored.
+5. Module Selection in the Divi Builder - This is the folder where all the modules are stored.
 You can easily add a new module by dragging and dropping it into the Divi Builder.
-5. Advanced Divider Module -  This is a module that allows you to create visually appealing dividers with various styles, shapes, and customization options.
+6. Advanced Divider Module -  This is a module that allows you to create visually appealing dividers with various styles, shapes, and customization options.
-6. Before After Image Slider Module - This is a module that allows you to create interactive image comparisons using the Before After Image Slider module.
+7. Before After Image Slider Module - This is a module that allows you to create interactive image comparisons using the Before After Image Slider module.
-7. Business Hours Module - This is a module that allows you to display your business hours in a clear and organized manner.
+8. Business Hours Module - This is a module that allows you to display your business hours in a clear and organized manner.
-8. Dual Button Module - This is a module that allows you to encourage user interaction and call-to-action with the Dual Button module.
+9. Dual Button Module - This is a module that allows you to encourage user interaction and call-to-action with the Dual Button module.
 Display two distinct buttons side by side, each with its own customizable text, link, and design options.
-9. Flip Box Module - This is a module that allows you to add a touch of interactivity and visual interest to your website with the Flip Box module.
+10. Flip Box Module - This is a module that allows you to add a touch of interactivity and visual interest to your website with the Flip Box module.
 Showcase content on one side of the box, and when hovered or clicked, the box flips to reveal additional information or a different design.
-10. Image Mask Module - This is a module that allows you to transform your images into captivating focal points with the Image Mask module.
+11. Image Mask Module - This is a module that allows you to transform your images into captivating focal points with the Image Mask module.
 Apply stunning masks to your images, adding creativity and visual appeal to your website.
-11. Lottie Module - This is a module that allows you to bring your website to life with captivating Lottie animations.
+12. Lottie Module - This is a module that allows you to bring your website to life with captivating Lottie animations.
 The Lottie Animation module allows you to easily integrate animated elements into your web pages, making your website more engaging and dynamic.
-12. Typing Text Module - This is a module that allows you to create eye-catching animated text that simulates a typing effect with the Typing Text module.
+13. Typing Text Module - This is a module that allows you to create eye-catching animated text that simulates a typing effect with the Typing Text module.
 Grab your visitors' attention and deliver your message in a unique and engaging way.

 == Upgrade Notice ==
 = 1.3.0 =